 Graduate certificates offer additional training in specialty areas and greatly enhance student knowledge and credentials.
 Students may pursue the ECU Special Education (SPED) graduate certificates as a part of a master's program or independently as a non-degree graduate program.
-ECU SPED offers three separate graduate certificates: Assistive Technology, Autism, and Deaf-Blindness.
+ECU SPED offers four separate graduate certificates: Assistive Technology, Autism, Behavior Specialist, and Deafblindness.
 These certificates require 12 semester hours of coursework, all offered online.
 Transfer credits from institutions other than ECU may NOT be used toward certificate completion.
 Please click on the certificate title below to see course requirements and enrollment information.

 Assistive technology refers to a wide range of devices, strategies, services, and practices that are created and applied to improve the functional performance or life satisfaction of any individual with a disability.
 The ECU

 Graduate Certificate in Assistive Technology is for teachers, occupational therapists, speech therapists, recreational therapists, rehabilitation counselors, physical therapists, engineers or any professional that may use knowledge or skills to increase, maintain, or improve the functional capabilities of individuals with disabilities.